knightsUCF/SpaceGame/design/design.md

+# Comparing No Man's Sky with Procedural Art Scene for Scene

+Comparing the two scenes in the design folder, LowMansSky.png, and LowPolyMountainTutorial.cs (same search keywords in Google), our mountains looks even better in terms of definition.
+What they have is the desnity of color, and different colors.
+So somehow the mountain has three 3 different colors.
+If we can do this in low poly with some sort of color theming we would be in really good shape.

 # On Beginning Procedural Generation

 We should first and foremost anything we generate can be within a cube of x, y, and z proportions.
 So whatever we generate we should